Peskine sixfolds and Debarre-Voisin fourfolds with associated cubic fourfolds: Peskine sixfolds of discriminant 24

 Since $X_7^\sigma$ is complete, the image of $\varphi$ is closed, and by comparing dimensions above, we see $\mathrm{im}(\varphi)=F(\pesk)$.
 The fact that $\varphi$ is a bijection on closed points then follows from the injectivity of $\varphi$. \end{proof}

-We do not claim that $X_7^\sigma$ and $F(\pesk)$ are isomorphic because we did not compute the singular locus of either variety.
-It may happen that $F(\pesk)$ has worse singularities than $X_7^\sigma$ along the locus of lines through $\bP(W_1)$.
+\begin{remark} We do not claim that $X_7^\sigma$ and $F(\pesk)$ are isomorphic because we did not compute the singular locus of either variety.
+It seems plausible that $F(\pesk)$ has worse singularities than $X_7^\sigma$ along the locus of lines through each singular point $[W_i]$. \end{remark}